-On the death of the policyholder, the sums paid to the beneficiary of the life insurance policy do not form part of the deceased 's death estate.
-They are therefore not subject to any taxation.
-This applies in particular to contracts entered into for the benefit of the spouse or partner of Pacs, certain non-profit organizations and, under certain conditions, contracts for the benefit of the brothers and sisters.
+On the death of the policyholder, the sums paid to the beneficiary of the life insurance policy do not form civilly part of the deceased 's death estate.
+Contracts entered into for the benefit of the spouse or partner of Pacs, certain non-profit organizations and, under certain conditions, contracts for the benefit of the brothers and sisters are fiscally exempted.

 Where other beneficiaries have been designated, the rules are as follows: